The Rookery Hotel

 Business, Other Amenities

-Featured amenities include audiovisual equipment, dry cleaning/laundry services, and a 24-hour front desk.
+Featured amenities include complimentary newspapers in the lobby, dry cleaning/laundry services, and a 24-hour front desk.
 This hotel has 2 meeting rooms available for events.
-Parking is conveniently located nearby.

 Interesting places nearby